mgirlich/tibblify/README.md

 ## Parsing other types

-`listparser` provides shortcuts for a couple of common types.
+`tibblify` provides shortcuts for a couple of common types.
 To parse a type without a parser use `lcol_vec()`.
 For example to parse a list with `difftimes`